pdemeulenaer/databricks-poc-template/README.md

 where `DEFAULT` is the default profile.
 We can work with different profiles, associated with different workspaces, but won't use them in the scope of the PoC since we are working within one workspace only.
 For more info on profiles, https://docs.databricks.com/dev-tools/cli/index.html#connection-profiles

 ### 2. The repository creation with DBX
-The creation of Databricks template requires the installation of DBX.
+The creation of Databricks template requires the installation of `dbx`.
 Follow https://dbx.readthedocs.io/en/latest/guides/python/python_quickstart/.
 Essentially you can define a Python environment (with conda or venv) and run

 ```
 pip install dbx